xL1fer/SD_2022_2023/README.md

 # SD projects

-## Projects done under the course Distributed Systems at the University of Aveiro.
+## Projects done under the course Distributed Systems at the University of Aveiro

 All projects are done using Java programming language and consist in a concurrency problem where thiefs assault a museum.
 The active entities are two types of thiefs: Ordinary Thieves and Master Thief; and the they access a couple of passive entities when performing their actions: Assault Parties, Museum, Concentration Site and Collection Site